International Forest Ecosystem Management

 Head of study programme

-Professorship Forest Utilization and Timber Market
+Professorship in Forest Utilisation and Timber Market